nimitzpro/artificial_intelligence/README.md

 $ cd artificial_intelligence
 ```

+3. If you have an M1 Mac, then you need to follow different instructions in order to install tensorflow.
+Try these: [https://betterdatascience.com/install-tensorflow-2-7-on-macbook-pro-m1-pro/](https://betterdatascience.com/install-tensorflow-2-7-on-macbook-pro-m1-pro/).
+You will still need to install jupyter, matplotlib, numpy, pandas, scipy, sklearn, seaborn.
+I later got a numpy import error and needed a complete re-install: [https://nkaushik.com/python/numpy-importerror-c-extensions-failed/](https://nkaushik.com/python/numpy-importerror-c-extensions-failed/)

-3. Create a Python virtual environment.
+Otherwise, create a Python virtual environment.
 E.g. at the command prompt, type:
 ```
 $ python3 -m venv venv # on Linux/macOS
 $ python -m venv venv # on Windows